Skip to main content

 Alcohol by volume

-Beer, wine or spirits that contain more than 1.15% of alcohol by volume must include a statement that indicates the volume of alcohol as a percentage of the total volume of the beverage.
+Alcoholic beverages that contain 0.5% or more alcohol by volume must include a statement that indicates the volume of alcohol as a percentage of the total volume of the beverage.

 Standard drink labelling